barrycarter/bcapps/README-projects.txt

 TODO: miniproject: people sometimes enter arguments on the command line and other times via pipeline into stdin-- write a perl subroutine that uses ARGV when present and stdin when not-- of course, it would only apply to some programs not all, and it obviously wouldnt apply to programs that use both stdin and command line args

 TODO: more aggressively look to see if people have already done these things

+TODO: overlay UTM grid on openstreetmaps (good for beginners)